-India could be behind killing of Canadian Sikh - Trudeau
+India may be linked to Canadian Sikh leader's death - Trudeau

 Mr Trudeau's remarks come after he and Mr Modi had a tense meeting last week during the G20 summit in India.

-During the meeting, Mr Modi accused Canada of not doing enough to quell "anti-India activities of extremist elements", referring to the rise of the Sikh separatist movement on Canadian soil.
+During that meeting, Mr Modi accused Canada of not doing enough to quell "anti-India activities of extremist elements", referring to the rise of the Sikh separatist movement on Canadian soil.